JonathanLaneMcDonald/Fully_Convolutional_Minesweeper_Model/README.md

 **Training Objective**

 So what am I trying to predict, anyway?
 This took some trial and error because concepts like bias started seeping in.
 Anyway, the major approaches were as follows:

 1) There's a false equivalence here, but my first attempt was modeled after computer Go models like AlphaGo where I'd train the model to select *a* good move and then apply a softmax and use categorical crossentropy as my loss (even though Minesweeper isn't "that kind" of game).

-2) The successful approach was to have the model predict all safe moves in one go.
+2) The more successful approach was to have the model predict all safe moves in one go.
 So now we're using a sigmoid activation instead of a softmax and we're using a binary crossentropy loss instead of a categorical one.
 That's basically the current state of things.

 ### Concepts

 **Bias**

+I had a bias problem with the first version of my Minesweeper model and I had basically already written the next version before I realized what that bias was.
+It took me a while to notice because it's kind of subtle, but the reader may figure it out before I get to the punchline.

+There's a sampling bias hidden in the following conditions:
+* Start with a randomly initialized model
+* Train the model on reward signals from its experience
+* Allow the model to make completely random moves

+Have a think if it hasn't hit you yet...

+So I'll get on with it.
+I'm pretty sure the bias showed up in the last step where the model was allowed to make completely random decisions.
+This means it was allowed to select cells about which it had no information what-so-ever.
+This is an oversight because, in Minesweeper, an expert puzzle is 16x30 with 99 mines.
+That's 99 mines for 480 cells or roughly 20% mines.
+This means that if you pick a random cell and have no information available about it, you'll be safe roughly 80% of the time, but you won't have any features to associate that with.
+Your model is learning that it'll have a decent chance of being safe in the next move if it just takes a stab in the dark!
+That may work for a few moves, but it won't work for 150+ moves that are necessary for solving an expert puzzle.

+It's entirely possible, and maybe even likely, that my model would have learned to stick with border cells eventually, but it proves a point at the very least.
+As a developer, I could have guided the model to make random selections about cells it had information about, for example.
+I may come back to that.

 ## Methods/Results:

+Now that I've completed the process and figured out what works, I'll write it down as though I planned it this way :D

 ### Step 1: Acquire Training Data

 ### Step 2: Designing the Model